cskeeters/kokoro.nvim/README.md

+This plugin can can help people check text by listening to Kokoro read it.
+* Breaks paragraphs into sentances and renders *two* at a time asynchronously.
+Audio typically has a 1-2 second start delay, but is smooth after that.

+While playing with it, I made it so that it can read books ok too.
+* Quoted text will be read in another voice.
+* Detects the gender of the speaker and use the appropriate gendered voice.
+* Tracks gender used in paragraphs so that paragraphs with quoted text only will use the gender from two paragraphs below to support common back and forth dialog.

+# Demonstration

+A demonstration can be found at <https://cskeeters.github.io/kokoro.nvim/>.

 # Installation

-This plugin requires the luarock *lrexlib-pcre*.
+This plugin requires the luarock `lrexlib-pcre`.
 Use `--lua-version=5.1` to install for neovim.

 ```sh
 luarocks install lrexlib-pcre --lua-version=5.1